Wally Hedrick: 1950s

 At the time, Hedrick was one of the first San Francisco artists in the early 1950s to work almost exclusively with metal.
 He began welding in 1952, and these efforts are considered the first kinetic-junk assemblages.
 Hedrick made assemblages and sculptures from beer cans, lights, broken radio and television sets, refrigerators, and washing machines he found in junkyards.
 "What interests me", he said later, is "to take garbage and make it into art, kind of ironic art."
-He painted over the surfaces with thick layers of impasto and gesso which incorporated the work into the aesthetic of action painting.
+He painted over the surfaces with thick layers of gesso and impasto which incorporated the work into the aesthetic of action painting.
 He was particularly pleased when he could fix an abandoned appliance sufficiently that at least some piece of it would work and he could turn his assemblages into moving sculptures.

 "Some of his most memorable sculptures came from crushing and welding beer cans together, or stacking and welding them...In 1956 he made the first light sculpture that I had ever seen; a fixture that responded to sound.
 Later on he had the piece on at his house during a Christmas celebration for which Wally put on some Miles and Coltrane on and the sculpture went crazy!
 I also remember his assemblage Xmas Tree Sculpture, that lit up and danced!"

 Although using beer cans was popularized in 1960 by Jasper Johns, Hedrick began the practice in art many years earlier, during the early 1950s.
 One of Hedrick's favorite beer can sculptures "was made up of smashed beer cans in a kind of pyramid, as sort of a mountain, so I called it American Everest."
 The welded beer can sculptures "carried over until -- 1969."